 - Since 2008, Roche’s diagnostic solutions have been used to test over 9,000,000 infants for HIV.

 - Over 26,000,000 patients on HIV/AIDS therapy are being monitored for viral levels to determine if treatment is working or if it needs to be altered

 - Over 1,800 healthcare professionals have been trained on diagnostic testing

-- There are a lower number of HIV-infected infants due to having access to diagnosis at birth.
-For example, in South Africa.
+- There is a lower number of HIV-infected infants due to having access to diagnosis at birth.

 - Around 145 molecular testing centres have been established, including several national testing labs in South Africa, Latin America, Cambodia, Thailand and Myanmar.

 - UNAIDS (the joint United Nations programme on HIV/AIDS)

 - Clinton Health Access Initiative (CHAI)